Does lemon water break a fast? — explained by Simple

 Hold on, what is intermittent fasting?

-There are various methods available that involve fasting either daily, on alternate days, or across the week.
+There are various schedules available that involve fasting either daily, on alternate days, or across the week.
 They all offer potential benefits around improving metabolic health, losing weight, and helping you change your eating habits.
-Check out our intermittent fasting guide for beginners for the lowdown on each IF plan we recommend.
+Check out our intermittent fasting guide for beginners for the lowdown on each intermittent fasting schedule we recommend.

-The common theme that unites each intermittent fasting method is the fasting part, i.e., periodically taking a complete break from eating.
+The common theme that unites each intermittent fasting schedule is the fasting part, i.e., periodically taking a complete break from eating.

 It’s this aspect that helps you enter ketosis, which is when your body uses stored fat — instead of the glucose provided by food — for energy.
 This, in turn, can lead to weight loss and improve your health.[1]

-Unlike other diets which come with detailed lists of foods to eat and avoid, IF puts the power back in your hands.
+Unlike other diets which come with detailed lists of foods to eat and avoid, intermittent fasting puts the power back in your hands.
 First and foremost, it lets you choose when to eat.
 And then, what to eat.
 During intermittent fasting, you’re the boss.

-If you’re curious about whether IF would suit you, take our SIMPLE quiz, and we’ll help you road test it!
+If you’re curious about whether intermittent fasting would suit you, take our Simple quiz, and we’ll help you road test it!

 Health benefits of drinking lemon water while intermittent fasting